carne-suprema/claudebox/README.md

 ### MCP Configuration

-ClaudeBox automatically manages `.mcp.json` in your workspace:
+ClaudeBox automatically sets up `.mcp.json` in your workspace with all five MCP servers configured and ready to use.
-- Creates configuration if none exists
-- Backs up existing configurations
-- Restores original on exit

 ## 🏗️ Architecture

 ClaudeBox creates a Debian-based Docker image with:
 - Node.js (via NVM for version flexibility)
 - Claude Code CLI (@anthropic-ai/claude-code)
-- MCP servers (thinking and memory)
+- Five MCP servers (Sequential Thinking, Memory, Context7, Task Master AI, Playwright)
 - User account matching host UID/GID
-- Network firewall (Anthropic-only by default)
+- Network firewall available but disabled by default for development
 - Volume mounts for workspace and configuration
+- Ephemeral containers with persistent data directories

 ## 🤝 Contributing